1st United States Sharpshooters: Weapons

 The men of the Sharpshooters regiment were armed with various types of rifles, including the Sharps rifle, the Whitworth rifle, sporting arms, and various other custom-made privately owned target weapons.
 Some of these rifles weighed up to 30 lb because they contained the first breed of telescope sights.
 At first, many of the Sharpshooter riflemen used their own weapons, but this led to problems when it came to ammunition supply.
 As a result, Berdan made a request to receive issuance of Sharps rifles to his men.

 Christian Sharps invented the Sharps rifle in 1848 in Hartford, Connecticut.
 It was a single shot percussion lock breech loader that could be fired eight to ten times per minute (three times the rate of the Springfield rifle), weighed about 12 lb, was 47 in in length with a 30 in barrel and fired cartridges with a .52 caliber conical ball.
 The Sharps rifle was accurate up to 600 yd, so the typical Sharpshooter was able to put twenty bullets in a 24 in pattern from 200 yd away.
-The first Sharps rifle in the regiment was purchased by Private Truman "California Joe" Head while the regiment was at the camp of instruction outside Washington, D.C. during the winter of 1861-1862.
+The first Sharps rifle in the regiment was purchased by Private Truman "California Joe" Head while the regiment was at the camp of instruction outside Washington, D.C. during the winter of 1861–1862.

 Berdan chose the Sharps rifle mainly because of its fast breech loading and outstanding accuracy from long-range distances.
-Unfortunately, though, Lieutenant General Winfield Scott denied Berdan's request because he feared the issuance of Sharps rifles would lead to a waste of ammunition.
+Lieutenant General Winfield Scott denied Berdan's request because he feared the issuance of Sharps rifles would lead to a waste of ammunition.
 Lt.
 General Scott insisted that Berdan's men use a standard Springfield rifle.
 Berdan was not at all satisfied with Scott's ruling, so he took his request for Sharps rifles directly to President Abraham Lincoln.
 After Lincoln watched Berdan perform a demonstration of the Sharps rifle's extreme speed and accuracy he was so impressed that he ordered them to be immediately issued to both Sharpshooter regiments.
 Nevertheless, many of the men still continued to use their own rifles, no matter how heavy and bulky they were, probably because that is what they had training and experience with.
 The sharpshooters were finally issued their Sharps rifles on May 8, 1862.